TickTeam/guide-tt/ticktick_web_app/how_to_delete_your_account.md

 **-How to delete TickTick account?**
 1.Sign in TickTick on web.

-2.Click the avatar in the upper-right corner of the screen.
+2.Click the avatar in the upper-left corner of the page.

-3.Select “Settings” > “Account”.
+3.Select “Settings” > click “Personal Profile” in the left panel.

 4.Click “Delete account” at the bottom.